Adopting Hybrid Cloud

-Once an enterprise choose to adopt hybrid cloud following aspects needs to be considered:
+Once an enterprise choose to adopt hybrid cloud services following aspects needs to be considered:

 - Application Portfolio: Most cloud offerings are not designed to run both existing and new applications on a common cloud platform.
 Similarly all applications, especially legacy applications, are not designed to work on a cloud platform.
 Due to this utmost care should be taken in selecting the candidate applications and hybrid cloud platform